 He added on the auto market in China, "When we see this promise to the return of economic stability on the Chinese side it's going to brighten up everything, including the auto.
 So I do think it's a positive.
 But I don't think its singling out the autos.

 For November, auto sales sunk 5% compared with the same month last year, the Chicago Tribune reported on Monday.
 Moga said the trade war agreement will help, but thinks the Chinese car consumers will take a while to regain confidence in the general market.

-The used car sector has seen some growth in the third quarter.
+However, the used car sector has seen some growth in the third quarter.
 In September, used car sales rose 7% to 1.31 million units, as reported by state media Xinhua.

-"The used car market has to pick up when the economy hits a speed bump," Moga told CapitalWatch.
-"That's what happened in China.
-You got people who need vehicles and perhaps they've held on as long as they can to their 12-year old car.
-But they don't have the actual dollars right now or are not confident in spending.
-When they do, they'll look for a less expensive market.
-It'll still fill the need of having a car."
+"I sense that the use car market and you see the in the U.S. too, has to pick up when the economy hits a speed bump.
+That's what happened in China, you got people who need vehicles perhaps they've held on as long as they can to their 12 year old car.
+But they don't have the actual dollars right now or are not confident in spending right now.
+When they do they'll look for a less expensive market.
+It'll still fill the need of having a car," Moga told CapitalWatch

-He added, "It's clear that [consumers] are not comfortable yet.
-They aren't confident and that's because they know the Chinese government has problems with the intellectual property systems.
+He added on the caution Chinese auto consumers have shown in the market, "Its real clear that they're not comfortable yet, they aren't confident and that's because they know the Chinese government has problems with the electrical property systems.
 It's going to be very difficult to work on some of these problems that should have been addressed long ago.
 I think there's going to be a lot more caution."